Wednesday, January 31, 2018

 I'm of the opinion that one is not predisposed to being passive-aggressive, it's a learned behavior.
 Learned in the home and even in a community.
 But why is it so prevalent in Utah?
 I think it comes from the attitudes and interpretations of people in what is referred to in politically correct circles as "The Predominant Religion of the Community."

-LDS theology speaks of "Zion," a community (historical and symbolic) of individuals with "One heart and one mind" where there is no contention, no poor, and only joy, love, and righteousness.
+LDS theology speaks of "Zion," a community of individuals with "One heart and one mind" where there is no contention, no poor, and only joy, love, and righteousness.
 Latter-day Saints like to think of their church and themselves as Zion "in-the-flesh."
 Their logic being, "We believe the same things, we're good neighbors and we look out for each other."
 Now I'm not saying that Mormons don't believe the same things, that they aren't good neighbors or that they don't look out for each other but I don't think such a description constitutes being of "one heart and one mind."
 There's a great deal of denial going on when it comes to how the people of "Zion" really feel about each other.
 A great deal of evidence for this can be found at your local court house on any weekday.
 There you will find business partners, neighbors, friends and families turning to injunctions, lawyers and litigation to solve all those problems that don't exist in "Zion."
 There are certainly many hearts and many minds who have their own beliefs, dislikes and agendas.
 But that still doesn't answer the root question.
 Why all the passive-aggressive behavior?

 Many of us in the LDS community have heard the caveat "avoid the appearance of evil," but I think it's taken to a different level where Utah-Mormon culture is concerned by trying to avoid the appearance of conflict and ill will amongst members in order to maintain the illusion of a "Zion-like" community.
 The problem is that these aren't just appearances.
 They are real conflicts and real ill will, which in and of itself is nothing to be ashamed of—it's human nature—but by trying to avoid their appearance, we're just denying that they exist.
 A major problem with attempting to control outward appearances is the fact that Zion is not defined by its appearance.
 It's defined by intangible concepts of heart and mind.
 It's not unheard of for people to look like they're getting along despite the fact that they hate each other.
 To deny the conflict, hurt feelings and tension that naturally arise between people—even those sharing a common belief system—will only compound those feelings; and if someone is unwilling to acknowledge those issues openly they will manifest themselves in other ways like resentment, complaining, obstructionism, not expressing hostility or anger, i.e. passive-aggressive behavior.